akoyabio/phenoptrReports/README.md

 #### Merged cell seg data

-The primary source data for `phenoptrReports` is one or more merged cell seg data files created in the inForm merge step.
+The primary source data for `phenoptrReports` is one or more merged cell seg data files created in the inForm Review/Merge tab.
 You may use multiple merge files from multiple inForm projects with different phenotypes.
 The Slide ID and Cell ID fields in multiple merge files must agree exactly.